 Deleting a proper subset of all persons.

-command such that all persons are shown, or list all persons with list
+find command such that all persons are shown, or list all persons with list.

 More information on usage: Listing All Persons